MrSfaxiano/AWS-Scalable-WebApp-Terraform/README.md

 ## Prerequisites

 - Terraform >= 1.5
-- AWS CLI v2, configured with an IAM user (not root) that has sufficient permissions
+- AWS CLI v2, configured with an IAM user (not root) that has sufficient permissions (administrative permissions added)
-- An S3 bucket and DynamoDB table for Terraform remote state (created once, manually, before first use — see below)
+- An S3 bucket and DynamoDB table for Terraform remote state (created once, manually, before first use, see below)
 - The [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed locally, if you want to connect to instances via SSM

 ## One-time backend setup